What is Pilates?

 Remember: Pilates was created by a man and was later adapted for women!
 Men generally have less flexibility and a greater degree of upper body strength than women, so Pilates will help to create a longer, more agile body, as well as counter-strengthen the core and lower body.
 At The Lift Pilates, about 50% of our clientele are men and range in age from 16 to 85.
 They are current CEO’s, hockey players, attorneys, brokers, golfers, physicians, musicians, students, triathletes, men recovering from injuries or punishing exercise habits, or men who just want a better quality of life.
 Pilates helps to retrain and re-strengthen the body for optimum performance.

-The Lift Pilates accepts Visa, MasterCard, checks and cash.
+We accept Visa, MasterCard, American Express, Discover, check or cash.
+A credit card is required to hold a reservation for a class or private.
 Clients are welcome to purchase packages in the studio or by calling (414) 751-8200.